St Barnabas Anglican Church is a lovely example of late 19th century Carpenter Gothic church. We celebrate our 135th birthday in June.

 Other stained glass in the church is by William Bustard who designed the stained glass in City Hall.

-Musical performances, Cafe/restaurant, Free Organ Recital by Dr Phillip Gearing PhD, MMus, LTCL, ARCO on Saturday 12 October 2019, 2pm-3pm.
+Workshops/talks, Musical performances, Refreshments available, Free Organ Recital by Dr Phillip Gearing PhD, MMus, LTCL, ARCO on Sunday 16 July, 2pm-3pm.
 Display by the Canon Garland Memorial Society in the Church Hall.

 Is Heritage listed